emberjs/website/source/guides/templates/binding-element-attributes.md

 ## Binding Element Attributes

-In addition to normal text, you may also want have your templates contain HTML elements whose attributes are bound to the controller.
+In addition to normal text, you may also want to have your templates contain HTML elements whose attributes are bound to the controller.

 For example, imagine your controller has a property that contains a URL